boga-man/kuvata/README.md

 ### Contributing

 Contributions are always welcome.
-Please feel free to make a PR or let me know via Email.
+Please feel free to make a PR or an issue.

 ### License